oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

   * **JWT Pop Tokens** ([@I-D.sakimura-oauth-jpop]): This draft describes different ways to constrain access token usage, namely TLS or request signing.
-Note: Since the authors of this draft contributed the TLS-related proposal to [@I-D.ietf-oauth-mtls], this document only considers the request signing part.
+Note: Since the authors of this draft contributed the TLS-related proposal to [@!RFC8705], this document only considers the request signing part.
 For request signing, the draft utilizes [@I-D.ietf-oauth-pop-key-distribution] and [@RFC7800].
 The